naxvog/wpr-redis/readme.txt

 1. Use the Settings -> WPR Redis screen to configure the plugin

 == Changelog ==

+= 1.0.2 =
+* Fixed the cache retrieval override functions
+* Fixed the expiry time method of the redis class as WP Rocket changed its API

 = 1.0.1 =
 * Allows for the translation of the plugin